Fraternalilab/POPScomp/README.md

     - provides a Shiny server as interface to the POPScomp (POPSC and POPSR) programs.
 3. *FunPDBe*: Scripts to run POPScomp over the PDB database and feed the output into the FunPDBe project.
-4. *Docker*: A Docker image is under development and scheduled for version 3.1.
+4. *DockerImage*: A Docker image is under development and scheduled for version 3.1.

 ### Source code
 Fraternali lab's